Vitamin D vs. D3: Understanding the Key Differences

 Vitamin D is an essential nutrient that plays a significant role in maintaining overall health.
 It is crucial for bone health, immune function, and inflammation reduction.
 Many people are aware that this vitamin can be obtained through sunlight exposure and certain foods.
 However, not everyone knows that there are different forms of Vitamin D, specifically Vitamin D2 and D3, each with unique benefits.

-Vitamin D2, or ergocalciferol, is primarily derived from yeast and fungi, making it a popular choice for those following a plant-based diet.
-On the other hand, Vitamin D3, or cholecalciferol, is synthesized in the skin when exposed to UVB rays from sunlight and is also found in animal-based foods such as omega-3-rich fish, egg yolks and fortified dairy products.
+Vitamin D2, or ergocalciferol, comes from yeast and fungi, making it a popular choice for plant-based diets.
+Vitamin D3, or cholecalciferol, is synthesized in the skin through UVB exposure and found in animal-based foods like fish and eggs.

 Research has shown that Vitamin D3 is more effective at raising and maintaining overall levels of vitamin D in the body than D2, which is why many health professionals recommend it as a preferred supplement.